ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Functions With Side-Effects

-To explain side-effects, we need to define what a *domain* and *codomain*.
+To explain side-effects, we need to define what *domain* and *codomain* are.
 Let's look at an example:
 ```ocaml
 # string_of_int;;
 - : int -> string = <fun>
 ```
 The function `string_of_int`
-* Has domain `int` (left of `->` / input data)
+* Has domain `int`, at the left of `->`, the type of input data
-* Has codomain `string` (right of `->` / output data)
+* Has codomain `string`, at the right of `->`, the type of output data

-These terms help avoid saying the "type at the right" or "type at the left" of a function's type arrow
+These terms help avoid saying the "type at the right" or "type at the left" of a function's type arrow.

-However, some functions either take input data outside of their domain or produce data outside of their codomain.
+Some functions either take input data outside of their domain or produce data outside of their codomain.
 These out-of-signature data are called effects, or side effects.
 Input and output (I/O) are the most common forms of effects.
 Input is out-of-domain data and output is out-of-codomain data.
-However, the result of functions returning returning random numbers (such as `Random.bits` does) or the current time (such as `Unix.time` does) is influenced by external factors, which is also called an effect.
+However, the result of functions returning random numbers (such as `Random.bits` does) or the current time (such as `Unix.time` does) is influenced by external factors, which is also called an effect.
 The external factor is out-of-domain input.
 Similarly, any observable phenomena triggered by the computation of a function is out-of-codomain output.

 In practice, what is considered an effect is an engineering choice.
 In most circumstances, I/O operations are considered as effects, unless they are ignored.
 Electromagnetic radiation emitted by the processor when computing a function isn't usually considered a relevant side-effect, except in some security-sensitive contexts.
 In the OCaml community, as well as in the wider functional programming community, functions are often said to be either [pure](https://en.wikipedia.org/wiki/Pure_function) or impure.
 The former does not have side effects, the latter does.
 This distinction makes sense and is useful.
 Knowing what the effects are, and when are they taking place, is a key design consideration.
 However, it is important to remember this distinction always assumes some sort of context.
 Any computation has effects, and what is considered a relevant effect is a design choice.